EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/batch-container-app.md

 ## Sharing files between the back-end and the container and persisting state between app runs

-The app mounts three directories from the back-end into the container at `/safe_data`, `/safe_outputs` and `.scratch`.
-For information on what these directories can be used for, see [Sharing files between a back-end and a container](../containers.md#sharing-files-between-a-back-end-and-a-container).
+The app mounts directories from the back-end into the container at `/safe_data`, `/safe_outputs` and `/scratch`.
+For more information on these directories, see [Sharing files between a back-end and a container](../containers.md#sharing-files-between-a-back-end-and-a-container).

+!!!
+Note

+    If a container is run using Apptainer, then any files on the back-end are available within the container.

+!!!
+Warning

+    If a container is run using Podman, then **only** files within these mounted directories are available within the container, **only** files created within these directories will be persisted when the container is deleted, and, any files created outside of these directories within the container will be **deleted** when the container is deleted.

 If required, you can mount additional directories into your container: